-Following the reporting of further successful commercial scale perlite expansion tests the Company has received encouraging off-take enquiries from potential customers.
-Consideration is also being given to processing a bulk sample from the Company's NewPerl Project at the same time, for which a permit has already been granted (see page 12).
+Following the reporting of further successful commercial scale perlite expansion tests the Company has received encouraging offtake enquiries from potential customers.
+Consideration is also being given to processing a bulk sample from the Company's NewPerl Project at the same time, for which a permit has already been granted.